Surrender of Japan: Proposed invasion

-Soviet Union negotiation attempts
+Negotiation attempts with the Soviet Union

 On 30 June, Tōgō told Naotake Satō, Japan's ambassador in Moscow, to try to establish "firm and lasting relations of friendship."
 Satō was to discuss the status of Manchuria and "any matter the Russians would like to bring up."
 Well aware of the overall situation and cognizant of their promises to the Allies, the Soviets responded with delaying tactics to encourage the Japanese without promising anything.
 Satō finally met with Soviet Foreign Minister Vyacheslav Molotov on 11 July, but without result.
 On 12 July, Tōgō directed Satō to tell the Soviets that:

 The Emperor proposed sending Prince Konoe as a special envoy, although he would be unable to reach Moscow before the Potsdam Conference.

 Satō advised Tōgō that in reality, "unconditional surrender or terms closely equivalent thereto" was all that Japan could expect.
 Moreover, in response to Molotov's requests for specific proposals, Satō suggested that Tōgō's messages were not "clear about the views of the Government and the Military with regard to the termination of the war," thus questioning whether Tōgō's initiative was supported by the key elements of Japan's power structure.